tobyndax/SeamCarving/README.md

 Many thanks for an excellent piece of software

-SDL2, this is used for viewing results.
+It also uses SDL2, this is used for viewing results.

 #Build instructions
 ##Mac OS X